mespe/mespe.github.io/content/post/xmas_revisited.md

 ```
 Error in xmas(d, exclude = 1:7) :
   Please provide the same data types for both 'persons' and 'exclude'
- 'persons' is class factor, 'exclude is class integer
+ 'persons' is class factor, 'exclude' is class integer
 ```

 Now that we are thinking of it, it might be good to check for some